ART is a key part of achieving HIV+HEALTHY

 If you have a question, medical experts are available Monday–Friday 9am–6pm ET

-CI=confidence interval; CVW=confirmed virologic withdrawal; DTG=dolutegravir; FTC=emtricitabine; PLHIV=people living with HIV; TAF=tenofovir alafenamide; TCR=TAF-containing regimen; TDF=tenofovir disoproxil fumarate.
+AE=adverse event; CI=confidence interval; CVW=confirmed virologic withdrawal; DTG=dolutegravir; FTC=emtricitabine; TAF=tenofovir alafenamide; TCR=TAF-containing regimen; TDF=tenofovir disoproxil fumarate.

 References: